animo/binnen-bereik-service/README.md

 - [Docker Compose](https://docs.docker.com/compose/)

 ## Running the dispatch service
 In order to run the dispatch service, we first need to provide some configuration.
 This repository contains two environment template files: `database.env.template` and `dispatch.env.template`.
 What follows is a description of the values in each of these files.
+Don't forget to remove the `.template` from these files (e.g. rename `dispatch.env.template` to `dispatch.env`).

 ### Configuration